Have House Sparrows Invaded Your Bird House?

 Not-so-passive (sometimes controversial) methods:

 - Remove House Sparrow nests and eggs.
-Don’t throw the nests on the ground, the same birds will just use it to build a new nest!
+Throw the nests on the ground, especially if it contains an egg.
+This probably will spook the female from rebuilding in that box.
 They rebuild nests very quickly, but don’t let this defeat you.
 If necessary, keep the door or roof open to really discourage them.
 Keep monitoring.
 Check your Bluebird boxes often!
 A House Sparrow on the box roof is not a good sign!
 Be diligent and investigate.

 - Trap House Sparrows that have taken over nest boxes.
 Some people take drastic measures and choose to destroy the invaders.
 Others advocate trapping and relocating, but this only creates a problem elsewhere.
 Please be considerate of other backyards and agricultural areas if you choose to relocate.
 Take them into a busy city, not a city residential neighborhood.
 House Sparrows are urban birds!
 They will hang out around humans and won’t disturb other native birds who nest in residential areas.